falihalwa/Titanic-Kaggle/README.md

 - Instead of dropping missing values, I preserved them by creating new flags such as `Missing_Age` and `Missing_Cabin`, to retain hidden information.
 - Decision Tree was intuitive and easy to interpret, but Random Forest gave more stable and better generalization.

+## 🧠 Thought Process Behind Feature Use

+While exploring the data, I considered the potential significance of the `Cabin` column.
+In theory, cabin data could reflect a passenger's physical location on the ship — which might correlate with access to lifeboats or proximity to danger.

+However, the majority of the `Cabin` data is missing.

+Instead of discarding the column entirely, I turned the missingness into a new feature: `Missing_Cabin`.
+Interestingly, passengers with missing cabin info were more likely not to survive.
+One possible explanation is that their location wasn’t recorded because they didn’t make it.

+This is one example of how **missing data isn't always "noise" — it can be a hidden signal.**

 ## ⚙️ Modeling Approach

 - **Models used**: Decision Tree (baseline), then Random Forest (improved)